**Sponsored Post: Yarn for this design was provided by Premier Yarns.**

 Last year, I fell in love with the softness and the color palette offered in the Premier Anti-Pilling Everyday Worsted line.
 They have such a great line of products in their Everyday line (they have a Bulky version and their new Bobbins too!
 Swoon!).
 It is soooo soft and super durable, and it bounces right back into shape after stretching!
 Win!

-Before we get to the pattern, how would you like to hear about a way you can get not only my new Merry + Bright Wine Sleeve printable PDF pattern for free, but also a total of 40 free patterns?
+Before we get to the pattern, how would you like to hear about a way you can get not only my new Merry + Bright Wine Sleeve printable PDF pattern for free?

 Okay then, on to the good stuff!!